 Details of accessibility in St Ives: Disabled Facilities in St Ives

 It would be wrong to visit Cornwall without visiting Lands End.

 You get a funny feeling in your stomach when you’re heading towards Lands End.
-It’s not like you’re gonna fall off at the end of the road but it’s an odd feeling.
+It’s not like you’re going to fall off at the end of the road, but it’s an odd feeling.

 On a sunny day, I would imagine Lands End to be spectacular.
 On a cold January day, the coastline is dramatic and unforgiving.